MrBelon/Bexelon/README.md

 > You can download steamcmd [here](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip).

 BE AWARE!
-The script files cannot be stored in the Root Location Path of the DayZServer Directory, Unless They are stored in a Subfile of the DayZServer Directory.
+The script files cannot be stored in the Root Location Path of the DayZ server folder that you have created, unless they are stored in a subfile of the DayZ server folder.

->	DayZServer Root Location Path ----> C:\steam\steamapps\common\DayZServer
+>	DayZ server Root Location Path ----> C:\steam\steamapps\common\DayZServer
 >
->	DayZServer Subfile Location Path --> C:\steam\steamapps\common\DayZServer\Subfile
+>	DayZ server Subfile Location Path --> C:\steam\steamapps\common\DayZServer\Subfile

 Make sure your Path does not end with a Back Slash : "\\".